Founded in 2005, YouTube remains the biggest global video-sharing platform in 2022, raking in great numbers in 2021.

 Some social media networks, such as Instagram, limit functions on their website, but YouTube has done a good job of making pretty much all features available no matter how you access their website, helping them to expand their usage.

-Instagram and TikTok are dueling it out as well, bothing vying for 3rd place with their 1 billion monthly active users.
+Instagram and TikTok are dueling it out as well, both vying for 3rd place with their 1 billion monthly active users.
 TikTok exploded in 2020 and has caught up in a big way.

-Thus, YouTube remains comfortably in spot #2 with their 2 billion monthly active users.
+Thus, YouTube remains comfortably in spot #2 with its 2.3 billion monthly active users.
 Unless TikTok or Instagram can pull out another billion monthly active users, it will likely remain there.

 Since more and more people are actively using social media, it has become a bigger reflection of where society currently is and what the biggest social issues are.
 This was made very clear in 2020 for a variety of reasons.